shohei-kojima/integrated_HHV6_recon/README.md

     - perc_genome_mapped: Percent of virus genome with one or more reads
     - average_depth: Average of mapped read depth (average of whole genome)
     - average_depth_of_mapped_region: Average of mapped read depth of mapped regions (average of only mapped regions)
+    - ratio_ave_virus_depth_to_autosome_depth: Average of mapped read depth of mapped regions devided by autosome depth provided with '-depth' option.
+Available only when '-depth' option was specified.
+Otherwise, 'NA'.
 - 4th column: attribution of fasta header

 ### 'hhv6a_reconstructed.fa', 'hhv6b_reconstructed.fa'